sjtuzzw/sjtuzzw.github.io/_pages/about.md

 I am a fourth-year Ph.D. student at [School of Mathematical Sciences](https://math.sjtu.edu.cn/Default/index/), [Shanghai Jiao Tong University (SJTU)](https://www.sjtu.edu.cn/).
 Before that, I received my Bachelor's degree from Zhiyuan College of [SJTU](https://www.sjtu.edu.cn/) in 2021.

 I am currently advised by Prof. [Zhiqin Xu](https://ins.sjtu.edu.cn/people/xuzhiqin/).
 My research interests are in understanding deep learning from the training process, loss landscape, generalization and application, and also the interpretability of large language models.
+If you're interested in my research, please feel free to contact me through any available means.

 # 🔥 News